atiilla/GeoIntel/README.md

 Argument	Description
 ```
---image	Required.
+--web	Launch web interface (no --image required)
+--host	Host address for web interface (default: 127.0.0.1)
+--port	Port number for web interface (default: 5000)
+--image	Required for CLI mode.
 Path to the image file or URL to analyze
 --context	Additional context information about the image
 --guess	Your guess of where the image might have been taken
 --output	Output file path to save the results (JSON format)